Social Justice Coalition (South Africa)

-Since its formation in 2008, the Social Justice Coalition ("the SJC") has worked to advance the constitutional rights to life, dignity, equality, freedom and safety for all people, but especially those living in informal settlements across South Africa.
-Founded in 2008, the SJC is a membership-based social movement made up of 12 branches, located mainly in informal settlements across Khayelitsha, Cape Town.
-Their campaigns are based on ongoing research, education, and advocacy and divided across two programmers.
-The Local Government Programmer leads the work on sanitation, budgets, and urban land.
-The Safety and Justice Programmed is focused on policing and the criminal justice system.
+Founded in 2008, the Social Justice Coalition (SJC) is a membership-based social movement made up of 12 branches, located mainly in informal settlements across Khayelitsha, Cape Town.
+Since its formation, the SJC has worked to advance the constitutional rights to life, dignity, equality, freedom and safety for all people, but especially those living in informal settlements across South Africa.
+Their campaigns are based on ongoing research, education, and advocacy and divided across two programs.
+The Local Government Program leads the work on sanitation, budgets, and urban land.
+The Safety and Justice Program is focused on policing and the criminal justice system.

 Purpose

-The SJC believes in accountable and effective government and the democratic participation of communities in developing policy and the implementation of services.
-As an organization the SJC is not aligned to any political party.
+The SJC believes in accountable and effective government, and the democratic participation of communities in developing policy and the implementation of services.
+As an organization, the SJC is not aligned to any political party.
 The SJC's campaigns are based on ongoing research, education, and advocacy.
-Their advocacy works comes in many forms including formal submissions on policy and budgets, engagement with government, memorandums, protest marches, and other forms of public and legal action.
-The SJC's work is divided into two main programmes: Local Government and Safety and Justice.
+Their advocacy works come in many forms including formal submissions on policy and budgets, engagement with government, memorandums, protest marches, and other forms of public and legal action.
+The SJC's work is divided into two main programmes: Local, Government and Safety, and Justice.